algernon-A/PlopTheGrowables/Properties/LatestChangelog.md

-- Add additional validation checks when adding or removing historical status.
+- Add check to remove in-progress upgrading from historical buildings when loading an existing save.